 Stool PigeonThe origin of this phrase goes back to when pigeons were considered a good food source.
-Hunters would take a tame pigeon and tie it to a stool in order to attract its wild bretheren.
-Because the pigeon that was tied to the stool was used to trap others of its kind, the name "stool pigeon" became used to describe anyone who is used to sell his friends out.
+Hunters would take a tame pigeon and tie it to a stool in order to attract its wild brethren.
+Because the pigeon that was tied to the stool was used to trap others of its kind, the term "stool pigeon" became used to describe anyone used to sell out his friends.

-LoopholeToday this word implies a way to get out of a contract.
+LoopholeToday, this word implies a way to get out of a contract.
 The origin goes all the way back to the Middle Ages and, believe it or not, a defensive architectural feature of castles.
-Up at the top of the fortifications, designers put in small, oval windows that were tapered to be wider inside and narrower from the outside (also called a "murder-hole").
-This made the window difficult to hit from the outside by the enemies, but a good spot to fire arrows out of.
+Up at the top of the fortifications, designers put in small, usually oval windows that were tapered to be wider inside and narrower from the outside (also called a "murder-hole").
+This made the window difficult to hit from the outside by attacking enemies, but a good spot from which to fire arrows.

 Get The SackSacked!
 In today's parlance, it means to get fired.
 The origin, however, is from the 17th century.
-Artisans used to come to work with their own tools for the job (usually in a sack).
+Artisans used to come to work with their own tools for the job, usually carried in a sack).
 When an employer wanted to fire someone, all he did was hand him his sack and tell him to take his tools and leave.
-It still has the same meaning, only now the sack has been replaced by a cardboard box to take home our little cactus and nameplate.
+This phrase still has the same meaning today, only now the sack has been replaced by a cardboard box to take home one's personal effects and office plants.

 items 1 - 5 of 15